iarna/funstream/README.md

 ### .grab(grabWith, opts) → FunStream

-WARNING: This has to load all of your content into memory in order to sort it, so be sure to do your filtering or limiting (with `.head`) before you call this.
-This results in a funstream fed from the sorted array.

-`grabWith` is a synchronous funciton.
-It accepts the entire stream as an array as an argument and turns the return value into a stream with `fun()`.
+`grabWith` is a synchronous function.
+It takes an array as an argument and turns the return value back into a stream with `fun()`.
+The array is produced by reading the entire stream, so be warned.

 For example, sort can be implemented as: